-Mindful Trader was created because its founder, Eric, wanted to design a better swing trade alert service.
+Mindful Trader was created because its founder, Eric Ferguson, wanted to design a better swing trade alert service.
 He did just that with Mindful Trader, which focuses on trades that have a statistical, quantitative edge.

 What is Mindful Trader?

-Mindful Trader is a stock pick service that focuses on swing trades.
+Mindful Trader is a stock picking service that focuses on swing trades.
 Swing trading is a form of short-term stock trading with a goal of capitalizing on short- to medium-term price increases.
 Eric developed the service using 20 years of data and statistics.
+Subscribers receive stock trade alerts whenever Eric makes a trade for himself, from his actual trading accounts…with his own money.

 Eric graduated from Stanford University with a degree in economics and even scored a perfect score on the math section of the SAT.
-He launched the service because, despite his background in economics, he initially lost money when he started trading.
+He launched the service because, despite his background in economics, he initially lost money in the financial markets when he started trading.
 He began looking for a service that suited his needs, but much to his dismay, he couldn’t find one.

 Eric found that there were no good trading services out there that fit his preferred trading style that were research-backed and the service wasn’t based around just making a sales pitch.
 He wanted something better—something that was backed by research and with a track record of success.